GridSpace/grid-apps/notes.md

 * preview doesn't show proper z offsets
 * trim support offset from layer below
+* optional startpoint based on fill origin when seek > retract distance
 * feather sharp tips by reducing extrusion in area of overlap
 * add option to reduce poly speed to match shortest/slowest segment (helps when no k-factor support in firmware)